Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Getting participants involved and drawing out insight from reluctant participants.

-- Express appreciation for all contributors and providing a direction to the meeting.
+- Express appreciation for all contributors and provide a direction to the meeting.

 - Setting the agenda before the meeting starts and sharing it with the rest of the team.